 Can I Sue for a Sports-Related Brain Injury?

 While sports injuries – including concussions – are a known risk of engaging in any sort of sporting event, whether it be baseball, football, hockey, or soccer, athletes should not be placed situations which increase their risk of injury due to another party’s negligence.
 While athletes generally assume a certain level of risk in their participation, injured athletes who suffer a sports-related brain injury may have grounds to sue under the following circumstances:

 Intentional acts: If a player is injured by the intentional act of another player, injured players may be entitled to sue the aggressive player for any losses they should sustain.
 Examples of this include injuries inflicted during fights or when play has been stopped.

 Recklessness: Athletes who recklessly injure other players may be held liable for the resulting injuries, such as if a baseball player were to recklessly throw a bat into the field and hit a teammate.

 Defective products: The manufacturers and sellers of defectively designed, manufactured, or marketed sports equipment may be held liable for any injuries their products should cause.

 Negligent coaching: Coaches who intentionally place players in dangerous situations or fail to recognize a player’s inability to compete at a particular level or condition may be held liable that any injuries that arise.

 Injured?
 Contact Freidin Brown, P.A.

-If you or a loved one has suffered a brain injury or developed CTE under any of the above circumstances, the Miami personal injury lawyers at Freidin Brown, P.A. can help.
+If you or a loved one has suffered a brain injury or developed CTE under any of the above circumstances, the Florida personal injury lawyers at Freidin Brown, P.A. can help.
 With more than 100 years of trial experience and more than 20 verdicts in excess of $1 million obtained on our clients’ behalf, we have what it takes to guard your rights and help you pursue full compensation for your suffering.